g11baldwin/nodejs-prelaunchr/README.md

 The webapps primary function is to allow people to signup for a mobile app prior to the app launching.
 As people sign up using an email address, they are provided with a unique code that is embedded in a URL.
 This URL can then be shared with friends via Facebook, Twitter, email or other social media.
-If/when their friends click the URL, they are directed to the webapp, and if they sign up, then the person who invited them, get's "credit", and they get their own code to share.
+If/when their friends click the URL, they are directed to the webapp, and if they sign up, then the person who invited them, get's "credit", and *the newly signed up person* receives their own code to share.
 Credits are accumulated by those people doing the invites, and in our case, awards are provided for users reaching various quantities of credits.